How Devo works

 Devo ingests data sent from any number of varied data sources.
 These data sources can be configured to send events directly to Devo if they are capable of applying the necessary Devo tag to their events and establishing a secure channel.
 Otherwise, they can send their events to the Devo relay.
 The relay, installed within the customer's secure network, can apply rules to associate Devo tags to the inbound events it receives, then compress and forward them to Devo over a secure, encrypted channel.

-There are essentially two ways that data stored in Devo can be queried.
+There are essentially two ways to query data stored in Devo:

 - The Devo web application is the main tool used for accessing and querying data.
 Data is primarily accessed on-screen but can also be downloaded in raw format from within the search window.
 Read more about querying data in the Devo UI.